A Quick and Easy Guide to Super for Interns

 These calculations are based on an intern earning $70,000 whose employer is contributing 9.5% contributions, taxed at 15% ($217/FN net).
 Growth is assumed at 7%, with 1% fee.
 This is assuming you never earn more than an average intern wage!

 Unfortunately, inflation also has to be considered, so in today’s money this would be worth around $436000 (assuming 3% inflation).

 Easy Guide to Super: Protect your Super from Highway Robbery

 Fees are the next major factor that will make an impact on your long term wealth.
-Check what fees you are paying – ideally under 1%, over 2% and you are being taken for a ride.

 Some financial advisors will try to get you signed up to as you advance in your career (and become more attractive targets for them) can charge up to 4%.
 Over time, these excessive fees just don’t pay off.